China sales vroom in 2016 for global automakers; dull 2017 looms

 Analysts, however, cautioned that car sales could fall in the first quarter as consumers fearing the policy would end in 2016 moved ahead their purchases instead of waiting until 2017.

-"In late 2016 we definitely saw pull forward effects in engines below 1.6 liter.
+"In late 2016 we definitely saw pull forward effects in engines below 1.6 litre.
 This will effect the Q1 negatively," a sales executive at a major foreign automaker told Reuters.

 HONDA SPEEDS AHEAD